Custodial symmetry violation in the Georgi-Machacek model: Numerical results

 In this paper we imagine that the custodially-symmetric GM model emerges at some scale $\Lambda$ as an effective theory of some unspecified ultraviolet (UV) completion.
 For example, the scalars in the GM model could be composites and the custodial symmetry an accidental global symmetry resulting from the particle content of the UV theory.
 The running of the scalar potential parameters down to the weak scale induces custodial symmetry violation.
 We can then use the experimental constraint on the $\rho$ parameter at the weak scale to set an upper bound on the scale $\Lambda$.
 Subject to this constraint, we can also predict the size of other custodial symmetry violating effects such as mass splittings among the members of the custodial fiveplet and triplet scalars, mixing between scalars in different custodial-symmetry representations (which, for example, can induce fermionic decays of the otherwise fermiophobic $H_5$ states), and the value of the ratio $\lambda_{WZ} \equiv \kappa_W/\kappa_Z$ of the 125~GeV Higgs boson (predicted as $\lambda_{WZ} = 1$ in custodial-symmetric theories).

-For concreteness, we work within the context of the so-called H5plane benchmark, which is a two-dimensional slice through the custodial-symmetric GM model parameter space as defined in Table~\ref{tab:H5plane} at the weak scale.
+For concreteness, we start our analysis within the context of the so-called H5plane benchmark, which is a two-dimensional slice through the custodial-symmetric GM model parameter space as defined in Table~\ref{tab:H5plane} at the weak scale.
 This benchmark was introduced in Ref.~\cite{deFlorian:2016spz} for interpretation of LHC searches for $H_5^{\pm}$ and $H_5^{\pm\pm}$, and its phenomenology was studied in some detail in Ref.~\cite{Logan:2017jpr}.
 The H5plane benchmark takes $m_5$ and $s_H$ as its two free parameters: this will allow us to plot our results as contours in the $m_5$--$s_H$ plane.
 The benchmark is defined for $m_5$ values of 200~GeV and higher.
-We leave to future work a detailed study of the custodial violating effects at lower $m_5$ values.
+To test the generality of our results in the H5plane benchmark we then perform a general parameter scan and compare the results to the benchmark region.
+The parameter points are generated and checked for theoretical consistency using the public code GMCALC~\cite{Hartling:2014xma}.
+The input parameters used in the general scan are given in Table~\ref{tab:generalscan}.
+We finally perform a second dedicated parameter scan focusing on $m_5$ masses below 200~GeV, to cover the region in which the H5plane benchmark is not defined.
+A dedicated scan is needed in this region because only a small fraction of scanned points satisfy the theoretical constraints.
+The input parameters used in this dedicated low-$m_5$ scan are given in Table~\ref{tab:lowm5scan}.
+Results of this dedicated scan are collected in Sec.~\ref{sec:lowm5}.

 We perform the calculations as follows.
-We start by specifying an input point in the custodial-symmetric GM model at the weak scale, using the H5plane benchmark.
+We start by specifying an input point in the custodial-symmetric GM model at the weak scale.
 Because it is not possible to separate the scale of the GM model states from the SM weak scale so long as the triplets contribute to electroweak symmetry breaking, for the purposes of renormalization group running we will define the ``weak scale'' to be $m_5$ as defined in the custodial-symmetric low-scale input parameter set.
 We define the electroweak gauge couplings at the weak scale in terms of the inputs $G_F$, $M_W$, and $M_Z$, and we take $\alpha_s(M_Z) = 0.118$ to define the strong coupling at the weak scale (we ignore the running of the strong coupling between $M_Z$ and $m_5$; this is a small effect because the strong coupling only enters in the running of the top Yukawa coupling).
 We extract the value of the top Yukawa coupling using the relation $y_t = \sqrt{2} m_t/v_{\phi}$ evaluated in terms of the custodial-symmetric input parameters at the weak scale.
 For simplicity, we set $y_b = y_{\tau} = 0$; their effects would be very small.